rmajuri/trademarkit/README.md

 ### Material-UI

 [Material-UI](https://material-ui.com/) is a library of styled React components.
-The reason I chose to use it for this project is that, even though I enjoy styling components through various techniques including [JSS](https://cssinjs.org/?v=v10.0.3), CSS-Grid, CSS modules, Flexbox, and others, my timeframe for designing and styling was limited.

 Material-UI allows for fast development while providing nice aesthetics.
 One thing I'd like to work on next is adding custom styling to the components.